 Sharing of nudes and semi nudes refers specifically to sharing nude and semi-nude images and/or videos.
-We have a stand-alone policy on Sharing of Nudes and Semi Nudes that includes a flowchart.
-Staff will also refer to the Government guidance in relation to Sharing nude and semi nudes: advice for education settings 2020 We also promote the new Report Remove tool whereby children, young people and adults can report nude images of them that are circulating social media and ensure they are taken down.
+Staff will refer to the Government guidance in relation to Sharing nude and semi nudes: advice for education settings 2024.

+We also utilise resources through the SWGFL So You Got Naked Online and promote the Report Remove tool whereby children, young people and adults can report nude images of them that are circulating social media and ensure they are taken down.